gaushh/gaushh.github.io/_posts/2020-04-08-NSF-panel-assignment-GUI.markdown

 ---
 layout: post
-title: NSF Panel Assignment GUI
-date: 2020-04-08 13:32:20 +0300
-description:A GUI developed to efficiently analyze the inputs, solve the problem and also provide a detailed analysis of the solution without requiring any in-depth knowledge of the solution procedure or optimization solvers.
-img: objdet.jpg # Add image post (optional)
-fig-caption: # Add figcaption (optional)
-tags: [Colab, GPU,]
----

----
-layout: post
 title: Object Detection - Is SOTA really the best?
 date: 2020-06-07 00:00:00 +0300
 description: It is not always the best to use SOTA algorithms.
 In this post I explored the reasoning behind it.